HomeVietnamHoi An

 to visit

-Hoi An Remains Secure Despite Regional Tensions and Seasonal Flooding Risks
+Hoi An Remains Safe for Tourists Despite Rising Temperatures and Traffic Risks

-Vietnam's ancient trading port maintains its status as one of Southeast Asia's safest destinations for tourists.
-Petty theft and monsoon flooding present the primary concerns for visitors.
+Vietnam's ancient trading port maintains excellent safety standards for visitors in 2026.
+Petty crime and traffic accidents present the primary concerns for travellers.

 85